 A furnace has 4 main components:

-• A heat exchanger to transfer heat and circulate it throughout the house,
+- A heat exchanger transfers heat and circulates it throughout the house.

-• A flue to remove gaseous by-products, like carbon monoxide.
+- A flue removes gaseous by-products, like carbon monoxide.

 When properly maintained, a furnace can have a lifespan of 15-20 years, and with just a few main components, furnaces typically require less maintenance and don’t tend to break down often in their early years; annual maintenance and servicing are usually enough to keep it operating at peak performance.
 Furnaces—especially oil furnaces—are more common in older homes or very cold climates.
 (Oil furnaces can last up to 30 years with proper maintenance, but often require more cleaning and air filter changes than other types.)